HamzaAmar/HamzaAmar/README.md

 - Maintain consistency across applications
 - Implement best practices in frontend architecture

-Pillar UI is designed to be the solid foundation upon which you can build your next great project, fast and efficiently.
+Pillar UI is designed with modern web development needs in mind, offering:
+- 🌓 Seamless Dark Mode support
+- 🌐 RTL (Right-to-Left) language compatibility
+- ♿ Full accessibility compliance
+- 🖥️ Windows high contrast mode support
+- 🎨 Customizable theming
+- 📱 Responsive design out of the box
+- 🚀 Performance-optimized components
+- 📚 Comprehensive documentation
+- 🪶 Lightweight, with minimal bundle size impact

+Whether you're building a small project or a large-scale application, Pillar UI provides the solid foundation you need to create beautiful, functional, and inclusive user interfaces without compromising on performance.

 ## 💡 Philosophy
 I believe in the power of clean code and well-structured CSS to create maintainable, scalable frontend solutions.
 My work reflects a commitment to: